MelonKony/millmint/site/factbook/world/locations/_index.md

 ---
-title: Places
+title: Locations
-fulltitle: Places in Vekllei
+fulltitle: Locations in Vekllei
 icon: 🌐
 emoji: g
 color: green

 aliases:
   - /places/
+  - /location/
+  - /locations/

-description: This is a list of places within Vekllei.
+description: This is a list of locations within Vekllei.
 ---
 {{<note panel>}}
 This page catalogues single articles covering locations relevant to stories in Vekllei.